MATT SPICER 1984-91 AND 2014-

 - Eight of his athletes (Foster, Chaney, Molton, Pitts, Hale, Conibear, Merrett, Viner) have qualified to compete at the English Schools.

-- One athlete (Conibear) has won a Silver Medal at the English Schools, another (Merrett) has won a Bronze.
+- One athlete (Conibear) has won two Silver Medals at the English Schools, another (Merrett) has won two Bronze medals.

 - Two Masters athletes (Jones, Lawlor) have won Gold medals at the British Masters Championships.

 - Tues & Thurs (7:00-8:30pm).
 Matt works Shift patterns, so Tuesday & Thursday sessions change from week-to-week.
 Athletes need to liaise with Matt before attending.

 - Saturday (9:00-10:00 and 10:00-11:00).